amboltio/DM-i-AI-2022/piglet-detection/README.md

 ```
 emily open piglet-detection
 ```
 You will be prompted for selecting an application.
-For this use case, it might be beneficial to use a Computer Vision image, where you can select your prefered deep learning framework.
-Afterwards, you will be asked to mount a data folder for your project.
-This folder should include your data, for the first run it can empty and you can add data later.
+Please note, that you need to select a Computer Vision image, if you want to use opencv.
+Afterwards you can select your prefered deep learning framework.
 Then select an editor of your choice to open the Emily template for the use case.
 A Docker container with a Python environment will be opened.
 Some content needs to be downloaded the first time a project is opened, this might take a bit of time.
+You can mount a folder with data to your project using the ```emily mount``` command.

 A dummy prediction has been created in ```router.py```.
 To take full advantage of Emily and the template, your code for prediction should go in here:
 ```python